facebook pixel Skip to Main Content

 HONS 3399: Maximizing Community Impact (1 credit)

-This Honors course helps students in the process of becoming a more engaged member in the community.
+This Honors course helps UHP students in the process of becoming a more engaged member in the community.
 This course examines the various foundational components of community service.
-During this semester, students will explore conceptual ideas of service and apply these concepts with community partners to carry out an applied service-learning opportunity.
+During the semester, students will explore conceptual ideas of service and apply these concepts with community partners to carry out an applied service-learning opportunity.
 Students will also collaboratively explore an applied case study within Honors.
 (Fall)

-HONS 3399: Research Service-Learning Project (1 credit)
+HONS 3399: Research Service-Learning Project (2 credits)

 An experiential course that will expose students to the complexity of various service-focused issues in Pocatello, Idaho.
 Students will learn about different organizations who address these issues and have the opportunity to serve as volunteers within them.
 Through service-learning, students will carry out data gathering, research, and personal reflections to capture their experiences in addressing these various issues.